-If technology is adaptive and ever changing to new realities, then so are the roles that oversee its position within a business.
-CIOs, CTOs, and other IT Decision Makers — often coined as ITDMs — have faced a year of unprecedented disruption, both within their organisations but also in the definition of their roles and the boundaries in which they operate.
+If technology is adaptive and ever-changing to new realities, so are the roles that oversee its position within a business.
+CIOs, CTOs, and other IT Decision Makers — often coined as ITDMs — have faced a year of unprecedented disruption, both within their organisations and in defining their roles and the boundaries in which they operate.

-Some of the aforementioned positions were somewhat fluid, dependent on the structure of their organisations in question, however with a new era of accelerated transformation upon us with the ‘post’ pandemic landscape ever present this fluidity is already increasing and doesn’t look set to solidify any time soon.
+Some of the positions mentioned above were fluid and dependent on the structure of the organisations in question.
+However, with a new era of accelerated transformation upon us with the post-pandemic landscape ever-present, this fluidity is already increasing.
+There’s no sign of it solidifying anytime soon.

-The evolving role of the Chief Technology Officer: How Covid is driving change
+The evolving role of the CTO: How the pandemic has driven change

-At this point, hundreds of thousands of words have been written about the pandemic’s effect on business, on transformation, on empowering new models and new entrants, and of course its effect on how we work.
-Only 67% of CTOs report directly to the CEO, according to research by Korn Ferry — though as the IT function increases in its perceived value in the drive for resilience and competitiveness, the CTOs perceived value to the organisation looks likely to increase also.
+At this point, hundreds of thousands of words have been written about the pandemic’s effect on business, transformation, empowering new models and new entrants, and of course, its impact on how we work.
+Only 67% of CTOs report directly to the CEO, according to research by Korn Ferry — though as the IT function increases in its perceived value in the drive for resilience and competitiveness, the CTOs’ perceived value to the organisation likely looks to grow as well.

-Many reports indicate that maintaining and operating legacy applications consumes anywhere between 60 and 80% of corporate IT budgets — so CTOs who facilitate a shift to best-in-class infrastructure can eradicate these maintenance costs, whilst delivering the level of robustness, resilience, performance, and scalability they need to be able to grow, innovate, and excel as we head into 2021 and beyond.
-Below we explore in more detail the evolving role of the CTO and the changing nature of CTO responsibilities.
+However, the challenges for CTOs and CIOs also increase.
+Many reports indicate that maintaining and operating legacy applications consumes between 60 and 80% of corporate IT budgets.
+So, CTOs who facilitate a shift to best-in-class infrastructure can eradicate these maintenance costs whilst delivering the level of robustness, resilience, performance, and scalability they need to be able to grow, innovate and excel as we head into 2023.

 A safe pair of hands

-Since employees are now working from home, this raises questions about the resilience of the company’s cybersecurity — even for CTOs with CISOs present in the organisation.
-Many employees are using unsecured personal devices to access enterprise networks and this could potentially open organisations up to security gaps and losses in data visibility.
+Since employees are now working from home, this raises questions about the resilience of cybersecurity — even for CTOs with CISOs present in an organisation.
+Many employees are using unsecured personal devices to access enterprise networks, which could potentially open organisations up to security gaps and losses in data visibility.

-The onset and resultant effects of the virus pandemic has accelerated the pace of digitalisation and has further strengthened the need for the CTOs to not only manage their company’s technology capability and strength — but also to take a pragmatic approach to understand the nature and flow of data and implement innovative solutions to manage the integrity and security of data, without disrupting core business operations.
+The onset and resultant effects of the virus pandemic have accelerated the pace of digitalisation.
+They have further strengthened the need for the CTOs to not only manage their company’s technology capability and strength — but also to take a pragmatic approach to understanding the nature and flow of data and implement innovative solutions to manage the integrity and security of data without disrupting core business operations.

 The CTO as a driver of value

-And of the technology itself, all signs show that it’s moving away from physical assets and moving toward virtual assets using cloud computing, big data, and the Internet of Things.
-The focus is more on integrating applications, processes, and data and enterprises are more determined than ever to shift away from legacy infrastructure and applications.
+And of the technology itself, all signs show it’s moving away from physical assets and virtual assets using cloud computing, big data, and the Internet of Things.
+The focus is on integrating applications, processes, data, and enterprises are more determined than ever to shift away from legacy infrastructure and applications.
 And technology companies are more determined than ever to embrace virtualisation and off-premises app development.
 Why?
 Value creation.

 The CTO as chief facilitator

-Below is a short snippet from our report ‘Scaling Beyond Borders‘, an in-depth report that explores the evolving role of the CTO in the context of Covid-19 as well as broader analysis into business trends and how ITDMs will build their tech teams in a post–pandemic landscape.
+Below is a short snippet from our report ‘Scaling Beyond Borders‘, an in-depth report that explores the evolving role of the CTO in the context of Covid-19 as well as a broader analysis of business trends and how ITDMs will build their tech teams in a post–pandemic landscape.

 The CTO and the ubiquity of new technologies

-Of course, in the very immediate term 5G is set to radically change how we live, work, and do business.
-And, always on the horizon are advancements in AI, RPA, and machine learning — which aren’t just here to stay but are only going to become more ubiquitous.
+Of course, in the immediate term, 5G is set to radically change how we live, work, and do business.
+And, always on the horizon are advancements in AI, RPA, and machine learning — which aren’t just here to stay but will only become more ubiquitous.
 More and more organisations will roll out these technologies to help optimise their business opportunities.
 But, for these to be successful, organisations need data.
 Data is the fuel for our theoretical AI rocket.
-So, If data is king then in the race for high velocity greatness, CTOs (and CIOs) need to ensure they protect their data, as we discussed earlier.
-Again, the fluidity of the role becomes apparent as they will have to share some level of responsibility with their organisations’ CISO.
+So, if data is king, then in the race for high-velocity greatness, CTOs (and CIOs) need to ensure they protect their data, as we discussed earlier.
+Again, the fluidity of the role becomes apparent as they will have to share some level of responsibility with their organisations’ CIOS.

 The evolving role of the CTO: in closing

-Inspired by a drive to transform quickly and innovate with minimal disruption to core business, in 2021 and beyond we will see: the pursuit of expertise by sourcing talent and skills in global pools, remote-ready technology infrastructure, fluidity between the various ITDM roles, and a clear vision and understanding of how resilient, offshore teams can enable organisations to scale swiftly.
+Inspired by a drive to transform quickly and innovate with minimal disruption to the core business, in 2023 and beyond, we will see: the pursuit of expertise by sourcing talent and skills in global pools, remote-ready technology infrastructure, fluidity between the various ITDM roles, and a clear vision and understanding of how resilient, offshore teams can enable organisations to scale swiftly.